MusicPlayerDaemon/MPD/doc/developer.rst

     git pull --rebase git://github.com/MusicPlayerDaemon/MPD master

-You can do without :option:`--rebase`, but we recommend that you rebase your repository on the "master" repository all the time.
+You can do without :code:`--rebase`, but we recommend that you rebase your repository on the "master" repository all the time.

-Configure with the option :option:`--werror`.
+Configure with the option :code:`--werror`.
 Enable as many plugins as possible, to be sure that you don't break any disabled code.

 Don't mix several changes in one single patch.
 Create a separate patch for every change.
 Tools like :program:`stgit` help you with that.
 This way, we can review your patches more easily, and we can pick the patches we like most first.